 The role of the suit is changing.
 Because the modern man’s job description has changed.
-From corporate honchos, to creative agents, to free-to-roam freelancers, white-collars are becoming less desk-bound and require tailoring that meets the needs of a transient lifestyle, balancing professionalism and play time.
+From corporate honchos to creative agents to free-to-roam freelancers, white-collars are becoming less desk-bound and require tailoring that meets the needs of a transient lifestyle, balancing professionalism and playtime.

-Which is why suits that are flexible, functional and far from uniform are exploding onto the menswear market this season.
+This is why suits that are flexible, functional and far from uniform are exploding onto the menswear market this season.
 You’ll know them as ‘commuter’ or ‘performance’ suits.
 But in essence, they’re travel suits: aesthetically suitable for work trips but with the comforts and style of leisure time.

 Running straight from a plane to a meeting?
 Or into the boardroom for a presentation after a swift taxi commute?
 Having a suit that looks fresh – sans crease and crumple, is vital in the working world.
-Ironing out the crinkles, here are the 21 best crease-resistant travel suits for men this season.
+Ironing out the crinkles, here are the 21 best travel suits for men this season.

-What To Consider When Buying A Travel Suit:
+What To Consider When Buying Travel Suits:

 From traditional pure wool suits to wool-piqué blazers to wool-flannel two-pieces, natural fibres take on new meaning with the travel suit.
 But not everyone’s an all-natural performer.
 And with the rise in activewear, manmade fabric mixes offer provide certain travel comforts – a contemporary finish and superior stretch to help take the strain of commuting.

 This looks like strong shine nylon suits with a part-mesh lining and zip pockets: a utility activeness playing up a boring business suit.
 And for summer, cotton-mix fabrics feature strongly breezing through in lightweight, airy construction.

 Other big fabric mixes include wool-linen for a vintage feel, worsted high-twist wool mohair for a textural finish and high-performance, crease-resistant silk – for the gent who’s both luxurious and active at heart.